Frédéric Weis: National team career

 Weis won the silver medal at the 2000 Summer Olympic Games, with the senior French national basketball team.
 With France's national team he played at the following EuroBaskets: the 1999 EuroBasket, the 2001 EuroBasket, the 2005 EuroBasket, and the 2007 EuroBasket.

 At the 2005 EuroBasket, Weis won the bronze medal with his national team.
 He also played with France's national team at the 2006 FIBA World Championship.

 "Le dunk de la mort"

-Weis is best known for having been "posterized" by the United States' Vince Carter during a game between the U.S. and France at the 2000 Summer Olympic Games on 25 September 2000.
+Weis was "posterized" by the United States' Vince Carter during a game between the U.S. and France at the 2000 Summer Olympic Games on 25 September 2000.
 After getting the ball off a steal, the 6 ft 6 in Carter drove to the basket and spread his legs as he jumped over the 7 ft 2 in Weis before dunking the ball ferociously.
 The French media dubbed the slam "le dunk de la mort": "the dunk of death".
 The U.S. won the game 106–94.
 In an ESPN story published on the 15th anniversary of the dunk, Weis said that Carter "deserves to make history.
 Sadly for me, I was on the video, too.
 I learned people can fly."